 B. Property tax bills for the past three (3) years, the current year and a current statement of assessed value, if available.

-C. Any reciprocal operating easements or use agreements, owner’s association agreements, leases or other such documents as deemed pertinent by Optionee.
+C. Any operating easements or use agreements, owner’s association agreements, leases or other such agreements affecting the use or enjoyment of the Property.[Kay, I deleted the “as deemed pertinent by Optionee” because how do we know for sure if they are or are not pertinent until they are reviewed by the Optionee?]

 D. Copies of all notices from any regulatory, zoning or other governmental authorities in the last two (2) years.